Some people who have never owned a Shiba Inu might catch the title and ask, âWhat is a Shiba Inu scream?â

 The Shiba Inu was originally used as a hunting dog and is often noted for continuing to have a strong prey drive.

-Though they are small to medium-sized dogs, they have a big dog personality.
-They can be aggressive to other animals like cats, but particularly dogs of the same sex.
+Though small to medium-sized dogs, they have a big dog personality.
+They can be aggressive to other animals like cats, particularly dogs of the same sex.

-These dogs are very energetic and intelligent and are good at finding solutions to a variety of problems.
+These dogs are very energetic and intelligent and are good at finding solutions to various problems.
 Most notably, figuring out how to get out of pens and jumping over fences.

 Commonly, a Shiba Inu can be willingly dominant.
-Stern training is necessary to remove many of the negative traits that can come with that behavior.
+Stern training is necessary to remove any negative traits that can come with that behavior.

-Their other traits are independent, stubborn, and territorial.
+Their other traits are independence, stubbornness, and territorial.

 RELATED ARTICLE: Are Shiba Inus good for first-time dog owners?